Young's modulus: Force exerted by stretched or contracted material

-But note that the elasticity of coiled springs comes from shear modulus, not Young's modulus.
+Note that the elasticity of coiled springs comes from shear modulus, not Young's modulus.
+When a spring is stretched, its wire's length doesn't change, but its shape does.
+This is why only the shear modulus of elasticity is involved in the stretching of a spring.

 Elastic potential energy

 The elastic potential energy stored in a linear elastic material is given by the integral of the Hooke's law:

 now by explicating the intensive variables:

 This means that the elastic potential energy density (that is, per unit volume) is given by:

 or, in simple notation, for a linear elastic material: $u_e(\varepsilon) = \int {E \, \varepsilon}\, d\varepsilon = \frac {1} {2} E {\varepsilon}^2$, since the strain is defined $\varepsilon \equiv \frac {\Delta L} {L_0}$.

 In a nonlinear elastic material the Young's modulus is a function of the strain, so the second equivalence no longer holds, and the elastic energy is not a quadratic function of the strain:

-Approximate values
+Examples

 Young's modulus can vary somewhat due to differences in sample composition and test method.
 The rate of deformation has the greatest impact on the data collected, especially in polymers.
 The values here are approximate and only meant for relative comparison.